 The temple was destroyed several times by Muslim armies, but was rebuilt each time.
 The existing temple dates from a reconstruction in 1730 and some parts from the 19th century.

 Its five storeys are built of sandstone and supported by 60 finely carved columns.
-It is 52m tall at its peak and houses the deity Sri Ranchhodrayji, a form of Krishna.
+It is 52m tall at its peak and houses the deity Dwarkadeesh, the Brahmin avatar of the god Vishnou.

 According to the sacred scriptures, the Gomati is the sacred Ganges itself, come down to earth.
 The river flows into the Oman Sea.